aaronng91/audio-states-transitions/README.md

 full_analysis.ipynb - Code for analysis in Sections 3, 4.1, 4.2, 4.3

-*To be added* - Code for track re-ranking experiemnt in Section 4.3
+track_reranking_step1.ipynb and track_reranking_step2.ipynb - Code for track re-ranking experiment in Section 4.4

 ## Dataset
 All experiments are done on a subset of Spotify's [Music Streaming Sessions Dataset](https://arxiv.org/abs/1901.09851), which can be obtained [here](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).